caseyohara/lens/README.md

 # Lens -- HTML5 video using Backbone and RequireJS

-Lens provides the base architecture for an HTML5 video player that can be easily skinned.
+Lens provides the base architecture for an HTML5 video player that can be easily maintained and skinned.

 # Usage